ArnavPC27/Data-Analysis-for-Supply-Chain-/README.md

 ##  3. Regression Analysis

-We ran a multiple linear regression using monthly aggregated data over 3 years.
+I ran a multiple linear regression using monthly aggregated data over 3 years.
 Doctor promotions (including with a 1-month lag) and online ads showed no significant predictive power.
 The model explained only 17% of the variation in sales.

 R-squared: 0.17
 Adjusted R-squared: 0.065